Resources for Teachers / Useful Web Links

 - Michael Baldwin explains meteorology, weather models, El Nino, La Nina, and more

 - Astronomy Picture of the Day (Resource, image, video)

 - Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.
 I like the animation of the moon phases that the link takes you to.

 - Impact: Earth!
 (Resource)

-- A site used to calculate the effects of a hypothetical projectile hitting the Earth's surface.
-Input information such as diameter of the projectile and impact angle to discover the effect of the impact.
+- A site is used to calculate the effects of a hypothetical projectile hitting the Earth's surface.
+Input information such as the diameter of the projectile and impact angle to discover the effect of the impact.
 Also includes a list of famous craters and a glossary of relevant terms.